Staffwerke/vm-babysitter/README.md

 - Merge with latest Virnbdbackup features (automatic backup mode, remote replication, remote restoration, backup checks, etc)
 - vm-replicate: Add modify RAM menu, detach removable units, add menu to keep mac address or set custom one
 - Add/Remove VMs on the fly
-- Archive backup chain when its total size is too big for certain criteria
 - Detect and alert when space in LOCAL_BACKUP_PATH and RSYNC_BACKUP_PATH is low

 #### Author: Adrián Parilli <a.parilli@staffwerke.de>